AztecProtocol/aztec-packages/docs/docs/developers/debugging/sandbox-errors.md

 #### 2005 - PRIVATE_KERNEL\_\_NEW_COMMITMENTS_PROHIBITED_IN_STATIC_CALL

-For static calls, new commitments aren't allowed
+For static calls, new note hashes aren't allowed

 #### 2006 - PRIVATE_KERNEL\_\_NEW_NULLIFIERS_PROHIBITED_IN_STATIC_CALL